Maximus Inc.: Controversies

 2004 In 2004, British Columbia became the first province in Canada to outsource a large quantity of its health administration services—which included Medical Services Plan and PharmaCare—to the private sector, when BC Health signed the ten-year $324-million contract with Maximus.
 A campaign was launched in the province to protect private and personal health information.
 Concerns included the risk of disclosure of confidential date accessed under the Homeland Security Act.

 July 2007- Maximus settled a lawsuit brought against it by the United States government for involvement in falsifying Medicaid claims for $30.5 million.
+Maximus did not admit or deny the government's allegations in the legal case.

 October 2010- The Los Angeles Times reported that 146 medical workers, including doctors, nurses and pharmacists were allowed to keep working despite failing drug tests.
 Maximus was awarded a $2.5 Million a year contract to run California's confidential "diversion programs".
 Maximus contracted the work out to a subcontractor who in turn subcontracted the work to another company.
 The drug testing company was using the wrong standard of drug test from December 2009 to August 2010, resulting in medical workers who tested positive for drugs to continue working.

-June 2011- Boston-based Fox25 news uncovered that a wanted fugitive by the name of Maureen Simonetti was working for Maximus as a manager on the MassHealth project and had access to the personal information of individuals who use MassHealth for their healthcare.
-Simonetti's attorney said his client disclosed pleading no contest to grand theft on her application to work at Maximus in 2005.
-However, the required Massachusetts background check, known as a CORI, did not uncover Simonetti's grand theft case in Florida, which is an out of state criminal record.
-Maximus stated that it had "no reason to believe that anyone's personal information was used inappropriately" and terminated Simonetti.
+June 2011- A Maximus manager on the MassHealth project and had access to the personal information of enrollees in the MassHealth program, who had passed the Massachusetts-required CORI background check, was revealed to have pleaded no contest to a Florida felony by Boston-based Fox25.
+A subsequent review by Maximus found “no reason to believe that anyone’s personal information was used inappropriately” and terminated the employee.

 September 2011- Maximus Inc. was sued by U.S. Equal Employment Opportunity Commission (EEOC) for disability discrimination for failure to promote a female employee because it regarded her as disabled.
 Maximus settled the lawsuit in August 2012.

 June 2012- Through an internal privacy audit, Maximus discovered that a worker in Canada illegally viewed personal health records of 43 Canadians.
 The worker involved was immediately suspended and later fired.